foundriesio/docs/source/tutorial/installation-zephyr.rst

 .. important::

-   The build uses a publicly available RSA key pair bundled with MCUBoot itself by default, for ease of demonstration (the private key is in :file:`mcuboot/root-rsa-2048.pem`; the public key is embedded in the sources in :file:`mcuboot/boot/zephyr/keys.c`).
+   The build uses a publicly available RSA key pair bundled with MCUBoot itself by default, for ease of demonstration (the key is in :file:`mcuboot/root-rsa-2048.pem`).

    This key pair is for **development use only**.